A Comparison of Void-Finding Algorithms using Crossing Numbers: Results

 \subsection{Crossing Number Distribution within Voids}

-We expect the distribution of crossing numbers in void regions to contain an excess of CN=0 particles, because any dark matter particles which are identified by ORIGAMI to have undergone shell-crossing are expected to be part of a gravitationally bound structure: either wall, filament, or cluster.
+We expect the distribution of crossing numbers in void regions to contain an excess of CN$=0$ particles because any dark matter particles which are identified by ORIGAMI to have undergone shell-crossing are expected to be part of a gravitationally bound structure: either wall, filament, or cluster.
 To determine the effectiveness of VoidFinder and \Vsquared at detecting regions with low crossing number, we examine the distribution of crossing numbers inside and outside voids.
-We observe that the distributions of dark matter particles with CN=0 (void particles) and CN=3 (cluster particles) differ significantly when the particles are categorized by whether they are inside or outside a void (Table~\ref{tab:cn0}).
-The distributions of CN=1 and CN=2 particles differ relatively little between void/non-void regions.
-While particles in voids are more likely to have CN=0 and less likely to have CN=3 than the background distribution, this preference is significantly stronger in VoidFinder voids, where $\sim$47\% of particles have CN=0 (compared to $\sim$31\% in \Vsquared/VIDE and \Vsquared/REVOLVER voids, and $\sim$31\% overall) and only $\sim$15\% have CN=3 (compared to $\sim$32\% in \Vsquared/VIDE voids, $\sim$31\% in \Vsquared/REVOLVER voids, and $\sim$32\% overall).
+We observe that the distributions of dark matter particles with CN$=0$ (void particles) and CN$=3$ (cluster particles) differ significantly when the particles are categorized by whether they are inside or outside a void (Table~\ref{tab:cn0}).
+The distributions of CN$=1$ and CN$=2$ particles differ relatively little between void/non-void regions.
+While particles in voids are more likely to have CN$=0$ and less likely to have CN$=3$ than the background distribution, this preference is significantly stronger in VoidFinder voids, where 47\% of particles within the voids have CN$=0$ compared to 31\% in \Vsquared/VIDE and \Vsquared/REVOLVER voids, and 31\% overall; only 15\% of particles in VoidFinder voids have CN$=3$, compared to 32\% in \Vsquared/VIDE voids, 34\% in \Vsquared/VIDE voids with no central density cut, 31\% in \Vsquared/REVOLVER voids, and 32\% overall.